 2 Optional SFTP SULEV Standards.
 A manufacturer may certify light-duty truck test groups from 6,001 to 8,500 lbs.
 GVWR and MDPV test groups to the SULEV, option A, emission standards set forth in this table for the 2015 through 2020 model year, only if the vehicles in the test group are equipped with a particulate filter and the manufacturer extends the particulate filter emission warranty mileage to 200,000 miles.
 Passenger cars and light-duty trucks 0-6,000 lbs.
 GVWR are not eligible for this option.

 2. SFTP NMOG+NOx and CO Composite Exhaust Emission Standards.
-For the 2015 and subsequent model years, a manufacturer selecting this option must certify LEV II and LEV III LEVs, ULEVs, and SULEVs, such that the manufacturer’s sales-weighted fleet-average NMOG+NOx composite emission value does not exceed the applicable NMOG+NOx composite emission standard set forth in the following table.
+For the 2015 through 2025 model years, a manufacturer selecting this option must certify LEV II and LEV III LEVs, ULEVs, and SULEVs, such that the manufacturer’s sales-weighted fleet-average NMOG+NOx composite emission value does not exceed the applicable NMOG+NOx composite emission standard set forth in the following table.
 In addition, the CO composite emission value of any LEV III test group shall not exceed the CO composite emission standard set forth in the following table.
 SFTP compliance shall be demonstrated using the same gaseous or liquid fuel used for FTP certification.
 These standards only apply to 2015 through 2016 model year fuel-flexible vehicles ≤ 6,000 lbs.
 GVWR and 2015 through 2017 model year fuel-flexible vehicles > 6,000 lbs.
-GVWR when operating on the LEV III certification gasoline specified in Part II, Section A.100.3.1.2 of the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles.”
-2017 and subsequent model year multi-fueled vehicles (including bi-fueled, dual-fueled and fuel-flexible vehicles) ≤ 6,000 lbs.
-GVWR as well as 2018 and subsequent model year multi-fueled vehicles > 6,000 lbs.
+GVWR when operating on the LEV III certification gasoline specified in Part II, Section A.100.3.1.2 of the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles.”
+2017 through 2025 model year multi-fueled vehicles (including bi-fueled, dual-fueled and fuel-flexible vehicles) ≤ 6,000 lbs.
+GVWR as well as 2018 through 2025 model year multi-fueled vehicles > 6,000 lbs.
 GVWR, including vehicles certifying with carryover data, shall comply with all requirements established for each consumed fuel (or blend of fuels in the case of fuel-flexible vehicles).

 * * * * *